mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    :type: :ts:`boolean`
    :default: |false|

-   If |true|, the driver should refuse to continue unless `csfle` was loaded successfully.
+   If |true|, the driver MUST refuse to continue unless `csfle` was loaded successfully.

    If, after initializing a `libmongocrypt_handle`, `csfle` is detected to be